pratikshadeo24/BitTorrent-P2P-FileSharing/README.md

 * __Choking/Unchoking:__ Implements preferred and optimistic unchoking for optimal data sharing.
 * __Logging:__ Logs peer activities for auditing and debugging.
 * __Dynamic Peer Connections:__ Supports establishing and managing connections with multiple peers.
+* __Optimistically Unchoked Neighbor:__ Periodically selects a random choked but interested peer to unchoke, ensuring fairness and encouraging participation in the network.

 ## File Structure ##